baconjs/bacon.js/README.md

 this method is `switch` which is temporarily supported for backward compatibility.

+`observable.scan(seed, f)` scans stream/property with given seed value and accumulator function, resulting to a Property.
+For example, you might use zero as seed and a "plus" function as the accumulator to create an "integral" property.
+Instead of a function, you can also supply a method name such as ".concat", in which case this method is called on the accumulator value and the new stream value is used as argument.

+Example:

+    var plus = function (a,b) { return a + b }
+    Bacon.sequentially(1, [1,2,3]).scan(0, plus)

+This would result to following elements in the result stream:

+    seed value = 0
+    0 + 1 = 1
+    1 + 2 = 3
+    3 + 3 = 6

+When applied to a Property as in `r = p.scan(f,seed)`, there's a (hopefully insignificant) catch:
+The starting value for `r` depends on whether `p` has an initial value when scan is applied.
+If there's no initial value, this works identically to EventStream.scan: the `seed` will be the initial value of `r`.
+However, if `r` already has a current/initial value `x`, the seed won't be output as is.
+Instead, the initial value of `r` will be `f(seed, x)`.
+This makes sense, because there can only be 1 initial value for a Property at a time.

 `observable.slidingWindow(n)` returns a Property that represents a "sliding window" into the history of the values of the Observable.
 For example, if you have a stream `s` with value a sequence 1 - 2 - 3 - 4 - 5, the